About the Common Nighthawk

 The female Common Nighthawk performs all incubation duties, but will leave the nest to feed.
 Both parents care for young, feeding them regurgitated insects.

-In early 2016, we joined with beekeepers, farmers, and public interest groups in filing a lawsuit alleging insufficient federal regulation of neonicotinoids, an insecticide widely used as a seed coating.
+In early 2016, we joined with beekeepers, farmers, and public interest groups in filing a lawsuit alleging insufficient federal regulation of neonicotinoids, insecticide compounds widely used as a seed coating.
 A 2013 study by ABC found that these “neonics” are toxic to birds and invertebrates, even in small quantities, and that they persist in soils for months and even years.
 Widespread neonics applications likely reduce the availability of invertebrate prey for nighthawks and other aerial insectivores.